The 411 on College and Life Around Campus

 Overall, I give Bermuda Triangle a 10/10.
 The chemistry between the three makes their collaboration a raw and moving experience.
 The intimacy of the Antone’s was complemented by the group’s playful interaction with the small crowd, and made anyone there feel a part of the Triangle.

-Nina is a junior from Houston, studying advertising and cultivating pop culture through words and ideas.
+Nina is a senior from Houston, studying creative advertising and cultivating pop culture through words and ideas.
 She has a thing for lions and traveling and breakfast and Oprah.